How To Clean An Air Mattress

 Cover Built-In Air Pumps To Prevent Damage

 Built-in air pumps in the mattress have electric components that shouldn’t get wet.
-To prevent this from happening, cover the pump with a plastic trash bag that’s taped onto the area with adhesive nano gel removable/waterproof tape.
+To prevent this, cover the pump with a plastic trash bag taped onto the area with adhesive nano gel removable/waterproof tape.

 Inspect for Mold or Mildew

 Inspect the entire mattress for mold and mildew.
-If you notice either, you’ll need to do a little spot pre-treating.
+You’ll need to do a little spot pre-treating if you notice either.

-Mold/mildew pre-treatment can be easily done by spraying bleach on the area and gently washing it down with a soft scrub brush.
-You may need to repeat a few times.
-Be careful not to over scrub to avoid possible pinholes or tears in the mattress.
+Mold/mildew pre-treatment can be easily done by spraying bleach on the area and gently washing it with a soft scrub brush.
+You may need to repeat it a few times.
+Be careful not to over-scrub to avoid pinholes or tears in the mattress.

-Avoid using bleach on your air mattress if possible…save it as a last resort in case you do discover mold.
+Avoid using bleach on your air mattress if possible…save it as a last resort if you discover mold.

 Rinse with a water hose.